firstmeet1108/stimulus/docs/handbook/00_the_origin_of_stimulus.md

 ---
 permalink: /handbook/origin.html
-nav_prefix: Preface
 order: 00
 ---

-# The Origin of Stimulus
+# The Origin of Stimulustest

 We write a lot of JavaScript at [Basecamp](https://basecamp.com), but we don’t use it to create “JavaScript applications” in the contemporary sense.
 All our applications have server-side rendered HTML at their core, then add sprinkles of JavaScript to make them sparkle.